 Joshua: But Neku, I thought you couldn't afford to lose.
 Give up on yourself, and you give up on the world.
 Neku: Right.
 So I'll see you there?
 Joshua: Huh? ...me?
 Neku: Right.
 We're friends, aren't we?
 It's your world, too.

 Joshua: *nervously laughs* Maybe it's you that's turning into Sora.

 Even better.
 During the ending credits, Joshua gets to join the group, finally solidifying himself as their friend.
 Seeing Neku, Shiki, Beat, and Rhyme openly accepting him just makes it even more heartwarming.
 Although, whether or not this actually happens in Traverse Town or Shibuya (or anywhere else) is questionable, it still fits the trope nonetheless.

-When Sora is wandering through his dream of The World That Never was, he meets Roxas.
+When Sora is wandering through the dream version of The World That Never Was, he meets Roxas.

 Roxas: This could have been the other way around.
 But it really has to be you.
 Sora: Huh?
 Roxas: There are so many hearts connected to yours.
 You're me, so you can feel what I felt.
 Sora: No. Roxas, you're you.
 We're not the same.
 That's what I wanted to tell you.
 That you deserve, just as much as I do, to be your own person.
 Roxas: *taken aback, smiles* Sora, see?
 That's why it has to be you.

 To put it bluntly, Roxas basically admits that Sora is not just a "good other"; he is a better person than he is, and the only one who can lead both of them from their suffering.